yuguangyue/CARSM/README.md

 This Github repo contains codes for the experiments of **Discrete Action On-Policy Learning with Action-Value Critic** paper

-There are six .py files in total, and one baselines folder includes dependencies we need to run experiment.
+There are six python files in total, among which,

-Among those six files,

 toy.py contains code for running experiment of Toy Example.